thecyberworld/TheCyberHUB/CONTRIBUTING.md

 -   Use the present tense.
 (Example: "Add feature" instead of "Added feature")
 -   Use the imperative mood.
 (Example: "Move item to...", instead of "Moves item to...")
--   Limit the first line (also called the Subject Line) to _50 characters or fewer_.
+-   Limit the first line (the Subject Line) to _50 characters or fewer_.
 -   Capitalize the Subject Line.
--   Separate subject from body with a blank line.
+-   Separate the subject from the body with a blank line.
 -   Do not end the subject line with a period.
 -   Wrap the body at _72 characters_.
 -   Use the body to explain the _what_, _why_, _vs_, and _how_.